ULL-ESIT-PL/babel-learning/doc/parser/tokenizer.md

 ### The constant types: an object with the token types

-> Here you see a list of tokens, so let's add our new token definition in as well:
+> Here you see a list of tokens, so let's add our new token definition in as well[^brackets]:
 >
 > ```js
 > export const types: { [name: string]: TokenType } = {